Lumentum raises takeover offer for Coherent to $6.9 billion

 II-VI did not immediately respond to a request for comment.

-Reporting by Eva Mathews and Akanksha Rana in Bengaluru; Editing by Ramakrishnan M. and Anil D’Silva
+Reporting by Eva Mathews and Akanksha Rana in Bengaluru; Additional reporting by Maria Ponnezhath; Editing by Ramakrishnan M., Anil D’Silva and Devika Syamnath

 Our Standards: The Thomson Reuters Trust Principles.